 Charity Collections Policy 2017 - 2020

 Our Charity Collections Policy was adopted by the Council in December 2017.
 This included the re-adoption of Model Street Collections Regulations.

 This is the.
-It will be reviewed informally 18 months after adoption in June this year (2019) and a report will be submitted to our Regulatory Committee on 25 June.
+It was reviewed informally 18 months after adoption in June this year (2019) and approved by the Council's Regulatory Committee.
 It then has a formal review in June 2020.
 However, you are welcome to send comments and suggestions to firstname.lastname@example.org